-Instead of comparing the state group's measure, you can also add conditions in the Configure State dialog to compare hierarchy values.
+You can also add conditions in the Configure State dialog to compare hierarchy values, even if you associated your state group with a measure.
 For example, add a condition that compares the Date hierarchy value for each metric set row against a specific Date value.
 This lets you set up a state group that highlights all Sales values between two dates.
 Or, you can set up a state group to highlight all Sales values of products that have a Color hierarchy value equal to Silver.

 For the following example, create a table that displays product information using various hierarchies (you can include measures, but they are not required for this example).

-The comparison operator turns into Equal To.
+Unless this is a date/time hierarchy, the comparison operator turns into Equal To because this is the only operator that is supported.
 Click the button next to it in order to select a specific hierarchy value.

 The resulting metric set highlights values matching both conditions.